Fraunhofer-SIT/ECOOP2024-DynamicCallbackSummaries/README.md

 ## License

-We want to publish the artifact under LGPL2
+We published the artifact under LGPL2

 ## Complete Evaluation
 For the expensive evaluation, the process is a bit more elaborate.